RcrossF/GOES-Fulldisk-Wallpaper/README.md

 # Config
 GOES offers quite a few satellites, image bands, and qualities.
 These can all be set in the config file.
 Check em out [here](https://www.star.nesdis.noaa.gov/GOES/fulldisk.php?sat=G16)

+# Warning
+If using the max (10848x10848) resolution it will consume ~80MB of data each time an image is fetched, this can add up quickly running it many times a day over weeks.
+Beware if you have a data cap on your internet.
+All other resolutions are much smaller and should use negligible data